emzudemo/goal-donor/replit.md

 ## Overview

-GoalGuard is a web application tailored for the German market that combines personal goal tracking with charitable giving.
-Users set goals with deadlines, pledge donations to verified charitable organizations from betterplace.org if they fail to meet their goals, and track their progress.
-The platform integrates with Strava for automated fitness tracking and uses Stripe for payment processing.
+GoalGuard is a web application designed for the German market, combining personal goal tracking with charitable giving.
+Users set goals with deadlines, pledging donations to verified betterplace.org charities if they fail.
+The platform integrates with Strava for fitness tracking and Stripe for payments, motivating users through accountability and charitable impact.
+The UI is clean, motivational, in German, and uses Euro (€) currency.

-The application motivates users through accountability - turning personal commitments into potential charitable impact.
-It features a clean, motivational UI inspired by Strava, GoFundMe, and Linear's design principles. **All user interface text is in German, and the currency is Euro (€)**.

 ## User Preferences